truemagic-coder/nemo-agent/README.md

 * Utilizes `git` to commit and track changes

 ## Coding Ability
-* Can solve leetcode hards in 30 seconds using larger models and sometimes with `mistral-nemo`
+* Can solve leetcode hards in 30 seconds using `OpenAI` and sometimes with `mistral-nemo`
 * Can apply time complexity constraints in task requirements
+* Can write API web services with tests using FastAPI

 ## Install